AkisWinter/Alpine-Storebox/README.md

 # Alpine-Storebox
-Docker container that establishes SSH access points for repositories and data storage.
+Docker container that established a SSH access point without password login.

-This container streamlines the management of SSH access, enabling secure connections to repositories and data storage.
-For added flexibility, configuration folders for SSH, Wireguard, and fail2ban are mounted as volumes, allowing for seamless customization.
+SSH users are initially specified in a YAML file along with their public keys.
+Upon container startup, users are created within the system, and their public keys are placed in the .ssh/authorized_keys file.
+New SSH public keys can be added or removed via SSH.
+Currently, the YAML file is not updated automatically.

+SSH, Wireguard, and fail2ban can be easily customized via volumes.

 ## docker compose file